Our Principles and Values

 WSSCC has built its reputation with a 20-year credible track record, as a major global organization with extensive experience in water, sanitation and hygiene issues at the community, national and international level.

 WSSCC’s unique organizational character allows it to engage with a range of key stakeholders and partners to help achieve its mission.
 It contributes particularly through its strong membership ethos, concentration on sanitation and hygiene, service to the neediest people, collaborative approach and strong advocacy efforts.
-Its institutional home is the United Nations under UNOPS (UN Office for Project Services).
+Its institutional home is the United Nations under United Nations Office for Project Services (UNOPS).